A peptic ulcer is a sore on the lining of your stomach or the first part of your small intestine (duodenum).

 The Diagnostic and Therapeutic Gastroenterology Program at Massachusetts General Hospital offers comprehensive detection, treatment and management options for patients with acute and chronic gastrointestinal conditions.

 Upper gastrointestinal endoscopy is a minimally invasive procedure used by the Massachusetts General Hospital Digestive Healthcare Center to diagnose conditions in the esophagus, stomach and beginning of the small intestine.

 What is a peptic ulcer?

 A peptic ulcer is a sore on the lining of your stomach or the first part of your small intestine (duodenum).
-If the ulcer is in your stomach, it is also called a gastric ulcer.
-If the ulcer is in your duodenum, it is also called a duodenal ulcer.
+If the ulcer is in your stomach, it's also called a gastric ulcer.
+If the ulcer is in your duodenum, it's called a duodenal ulcer.
 Rarely, they can happen further down your intestine.

 Ulcers are fairly common.

 In the past, experts thought lifestyle factors, such as stress and diet, caused ulcers.
 Today, we know that stomach acids and other digestive juices help create ulcers.
 These fluids burn the linings of your organs.